oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 WWW-Authenticate: Bearer error="insufficient_scope", error_description="The request requires higher privileges than provided by the access token.", error_uri="https://tools.ietf.org/html/rfc6750#section-3.1"
 ```

 This is because the `listings` service expects `listing_admin` authority to accept the POST request.
-The Okta Spring Boot Starter will automatically assign the content of the groups claim as authorities.
+The Okta Spring Boot Starter will automatically assign the content of the `groups` claim as authorities.
 Login to the Okta dashboard, and create `listing_admin` group, and assign your user to it.

-Then, add the groups claim to the access token.
+Then, add the `groups` claim to the accessToken.
 Go to Security > API.
 Choose the default authorization server.
 Go to Claims and add a claim.
 Set the following values:
 - Name: groups
 - Include in token type: Access Token
 - Value type: Groups
 - Filter: Matches regex (set filter value to **.\***)

-Open an incognito window, and request `/userdata` endpoint, to repeat the login and obtain a new accessToken with the groups claim.
+Open an incognito window, and request `/userdata` endpoint, to repeat the login and obtain a new accessToken with the `groups` claim.
 Repeat the HTTPie POST request, and now it should be accepted!

 Stop the `listings` service and change the expected audience in `application.yml`:
 ```